libor-m/scrimer/doc/4-map-reads.rst

 .. code-block:: bash

-    parallel "samtools view -but $SCAFFOLD.fai {} | samtools sort - {.}" ::: $OUT/*.sam
+    parallel -j $CPUS "samtools view -but $SCAFFOLD.fai {} | samtools sort - {.}" ::: $OUT/*.sam

 Merge it
 ^^^^^^^^
 Merge all the alignments.
-Do not remove duplcates because the duplicate detection algorithm is based on read properties of genomic DNA ([#]_, [#]_).
+Do not remove duplicates because the duplicate detection algorithm is based on read properties of genomic DNA ([#]_, [#]_).

 ``/[GH]*.bam`` avoids generated files like ``alldup.bam`` in glob expansion.